 ChatGPT and Other AI Tools: Challenges, Opportunities, and Strategies for Teaching

 Ethics, equity, active learning and student engagement, and educational technology policy: these are just a few of the areas to consider as we discuss how to respond to ChatGPT and other generative Artificial Intelligence (AI) tools in teaching and learning.
-Join us on March 27 for a stimulating session devoted to these questions and learn from and with colleagues as they share ideas, information, and approaches to teaching and learning in an AI ecosystem.
+The symposium, which took place on March 27, 2023, featured a stimulating session devoted to these questions while learning from and with colleagues as they shared ideas, information, and approaches to teaching and learning in an AI ecosystem.

 Event Schedule